 Incremental Progress is Progress

-No one learns how to skate the same day they learn how to put a puck into the top shelf of the neck.
+No one learns how to skate the same day they learn how to put a puck into the top shelf of the net.
 Incremental progress is progress; don’t let the pursuit of perfection stand in the way.
 In the same way that I expect the kids I’m coaching to learn at a pace that fits them, you can’t expect employees on your team or the people in your personal circles to simply flip a switch and right their wrongs.
 Progress is progress, and it should both be acknowledged and celebrated.

 Play Your Position…